themeteorchef/getting-started-with-apollo/README.md

 #### Tutorial: Getting Started with Apollo

 In this tutorial, we'll learn how to get started with Apollo.
 We'll learn about the basics of GraphQL and see how to connect our React-based interface to a GraphQL server using Apollo.
-We'll see how to queries, mutatio
+We'll see how to queries and mutations and also

 [Read this tutorial on The Meteor Chef](https://themeteorchef.com/tutorials/getting-started-with-apollo)